cmelcher/cmelcher.github.io/tinyml/summer2025.md

 ## Task 1: Classifying Stars and Circles

-In our first activity, students built a simple image classifier using the Arduino Nano 33 BLE Sense.
+In the first activity, students worked with a simple binary image classifier using the Arduino Nano 33 BLE Sense.
-The goal was to train a model that could recognize whether a drawing was a **star** or a **circle**.
+The goal was to train a model that could accurately predict whether a drawing was a **star** or a **circle**.

 ### Step 1: Create a Dataset
 Students drew their own stars and circles on sticker cards.
 These cards were then placed over the Arduino’s built-in camera to capture training images.